katefang/mei/README.md

 ### MVP

-1. The site will allow users to browse through beauty products by brands/categories
+1. The site will allow users to browse through beauty products by brands/categories.
-2. The site will render a different categories/brands page when clicked
+2. The site will render a different categories/brands page when clicked.
-3. The site will render a product page when a product is clicked
+3. The site will render a product page when a product is clicked.
 4. Users will be able search for products by name, brand, concern, etc...
-5. Users will be able to sign in and register for the page
+5. Users will be able to sign in and register for The Good Beauty.

-**The Good Beauty**

 <br>